Next planned course: August 23-27, 2021

 Self-study of relevant journal papers, lectures, written report on a selected topic, and oral presentation of report.

-Example course plan: C6 BioCat Applied Biocatalysis and Biorefining
+Tentative course plan for Fall 2021: C6 BioCat Applied Biocatalysis and Biorefining

 Exam and evaluation